Can Medicaid Take Life Insurance From Beneficiary?

 Consulting an Expert

 In conclusion, while Medicaid generally does not take life insurance from beneficiaries, there are circumstances where it can impact eligibility and be subject to estate recovery.
 Understanding the rules and regulations surrounding Medicaid and life insurance is crucial to making informed decisions.
-By exploring strategies to protect life insurance proceeds and consulting with experts, individuals can ensure their financial well-being while also meeting their healthcare needs.
+By exploring strategies to protect life insurance proceeds and consulting with experts, individuals can ensure their financial well-being while meeting their healthcare needs.

 Key Takeaways: Can Medicaid Take Life Insurance from Beneficiary?